Nimburg/Ultra-v3-tempDump/ReadMe.txt

 Stage4 is the k-means clustering part.
 Recommending excecuting it independently.

-One should create necessary data bases before hand, and update parameters accoordingly.
+One should create necessary data bases beforehand, and update parameters into the code accoordingly.